-Synth plugins have the power to go far beyond what’s available in your DAW, letting you explore hardware synth sounds without the price tag, experiment with different types of synthesis, and achieve anything from ’70s pop to trance-inspired sounds.
+Synth plugins have the power to go far beyond what’s available in a DAW, letting you explore hardware synth sounds without the price tag, experiment with different types of synthesis, and achieve anything from ’70s pop to trance-inspired sounds.

 In a hurry?